-For HeilÜben, all intermediate results are helpful because they reliably show which actions are successful and which need to be improved or replaced.
+For HeilÜben, all intermediate results are helpful because they reliably show which actions are successful and which ones need to be improved or replaced.
 If one has too little “success” or suffers from too much fear, helplessness and boredom, meaninglessness and disorientation can show up.
 Such a thing can be depressing and the cause for doubting your actions.
 Every great explorer knows such phases.
-They are part of the situation, but as long as we go further, they won’t be the end of the line.
-I accepted that such feelings could be there as well, but I didn’t try to fight them off and paid no further attention to them.
-When we always take it for granted that we’ll find the feasible, our mind will focus on that paradigm and shed light on never seen solutions: if something we do is unsuccessful then having figured that out is already an achievement because we can learn from it, what works and what doesn’t.
+They are part of the situation, but they won’t be the end of the line as long as we go further.
+I accepted that such feelings could be there, but I didn’t try to fight them off and paid no further attention.
+When we take it for granted that we’ll find the feasible, our mind will focus on that paradigm and shed light on never seen solutions.
+Even if we find that something we do is unsuccessful, having figured that out is already an achievement because we can learn what works and what doesn’t.

 The so-called failure can also help us because there are valuable insights we can gain through it.
 Just don’t make mistakes personally, don’t slow yourself down and don’t stop yourself.

 I was able to practice while doing all the usual everyday things.
-I just did everything in a slightly different way than before.
-And in my case, this somewhat different way no longer provoked stress-related rheumatoid arthritis.
+I just did everything in a slightly different way than before and subsequently experienced the healing of my rheumatoid arthritis.

 Practising the HeilÜben can be compared to using a toolbox.
 It offers different tools for different needs.
-For example, you are repairing a roof by other means than a water pipe or a door lock.
+For example, you repair a roof by other means than a water pipe or a door lock.
 But every single action makes the home more comfortable.

-In the HÜ, it is necessary to acquire every skill carefully, for only then they’ll work out as a complete toolbox.
-Piece by piece, you’ll learn to use various aids, try and apply them.
+In the HÜ-exercises, it is necessary to carefully acquire every skill, for only then will they work out as a complete toolbox.
+Piece by piece, you’ll learn to use various aids, and try and apply them.